 Shawnee High School junior serves as Senate page

-OKLAHOMA CITY – Shawnee High School junior Scottland Meier has completed a week of service as a page for Sen. Shane Jett, R-Shawnee.
-Meier served at the Capitol during the seventh week of session from March 21-24.
+Shawnee High School junior DezaRae Simmons has completed a week of service as a page for Sen. Zack Taylor, R-Seminole.
+Simmons served at the Capitol during the seventh week of session from March 21-24.

 Pages serve vital functions during the busy legislative session, attending Senate committee meetings and daily sessions of the full Senate.
-The group toured the Oklahoma History Center, the newly renovated state Capitol, and met with Gov. Kevin Stitt and Senate Pro Tempore Greg Treat.
-The pages also participated in a mock legislative committee meeting along with a floor session called Pageville, where they got first-hand experience presenting and debating current bills from the 2021 legislative session.
+The group toured the Oklahoma History Center, the newly-renovated state Capitol, and met with Gov. Kevin Stitt and Senate Pro Tempore Greg Treat.
+The pages also participated in a mock legislative committee meeting along with a floor session called Pageville, where they got first-hand experience presenting and debating current bills from this legislative session.

-Meier is involved in band, drama, theatre, and National Honor Society.
-After high school, she plans to pursue psychology at either Oklahoma State University or the University of Central Oklahoma and become a marriage and family counselor.
+Simmons is involved in band, jazz band, theatre, and National Honor Society.
+In her free time, she enjoys music and interior design.
+After high school she hopes to move to New York City and pursue a career in musical theater.

-She is the daughter of Earlsboro residents Eddie and Nicollette Van Dusen.